 Each year the Frances G. Harpst Center for Catholic Thought and Culture takes a small group of inter-disciplinary USD Faculty to a place connected in a broad sense with the Catholic intellectual and/or cultural and social traditions.
 The program is set around a specific theme each year which brings past, present and future discourse into relation.
 The theme can embrace a wide variety of foci, such as historical, ethical, social, theological, cultural and aesthetic.

-The seminars are facilitated by experts in the field and involve a pre-seminar program of preparatory academic readings.
-The actual program consists of academic lectures, seminars and discussions with related cultural and immersion visits to sites, people and organizations.
-Each Faculty member selected to participate produces an academic paper upon return which is presented on campus in a series of follow-up presentations and additional collegial gatherings and discussions take place to continue the dialogue and strong links formed by the group during their trip.
-The program has a significant impact upon Faculty’s understanding of USD and its Catholic background and character, upon their teaching and research, and upon collegial relations.
+The seminar is facilitated by experts in the field and involves a pre-seminar program of preparatory academic readings.
+Each Faculty member selected to participate produces an academic paper upon return, which is presented, on campus in a series of follow-up presentations and additional collegial gatherings and discussions take place to continue the dialogue and strong links formed by the group during their trip.

 The experience of sharing the [Faculty Travel Immersion Seminar] with my USD colleagues was a highlight.
 This trip created fellowship amongst a very diverse group of individuals and I will always be grateful for that.